bradleyeckert/hermes/docs/hermes.md

 The keyed hash includes a 64-bit counter that gets incremented after each hash, which rules out replay attacks.

+## Escape sequences

+`hermes` uses escape sequences to reserve characters for framing messages in UART streams.
+The most common ending on terminal input is a newline, `\n`, or 0x0A.
+The binary stream has its `\n` translated to 0x0B 0x00 when sent across a wire, reserving `\n` for the actual end-of-message.

 ## Language dependencies

 * C99